-At the risk of stating the obvious, below is my opinion on: “Forex Trading: Halal or Haram?”
+At the risk of stating the obvious, below is my opinion on: “Islamic Forex Accounts: Are they really Halal?”
 I try to provide an educated opinion on this matter but it’s up to you to determine what makes sense for you and what doesn’t.
 Ultimately, Allah knows best.

 A primer on risk

 Risk relates to the possibility of loss.

 Risk is either:

 Created.
 E.g. when a person decides to open a business